For Your Functional Ink & Coating Requirements

 Applied Ink Solutions has advanced laboratory capabilities with state of the art equipment to evaluate raw materials and analyze finished products.

 Thermal Gravimetric Analysis (TGA) is an analytical technique that measures changes in a sample’s mass as a function of temperature.
 TGA measures a sample to 0.1 microgram precision and tests at temperatures ranging from ambient to 1000°C. TGA mimics an oven’s drying profile and provides valuable information about drying schedules tailored to the needs of a customer’s process.
 In addition, TGA is used for determining percent solids, percent ash, moisture content, and degradation temperature of an ink.

 Differential Scanning Calorimetry (DSC) is a precise analytical method that provides information about heat flow into or out of a sample in the range of -40 oC to 400 oC.
 DSC performs many functions and provides vital information such as glass transition temperature (Tg), freeze/thaw points, thermal stability, and epoxy cure times.
-In addition to standard thermal analysis techniques, Conductive Compounds’ DSC has UV curing capabilities for studying heat flows associated with UV processes.
+In addition to standard thermal analysis techniques, Applied Ink Solutions’ DSC has UV curing capabilities for studying heat flows associated with UV processes.